Angie Craig: Tenure

 According to the McCourt School of Public Policy at Georgetown University, Craig held a Bipartisan Index Score of 0.3 in the 116th United States Congress for 2019, placing her 114th out of 435 members.

 During Donald Trump's presidency, Craig voted in line with Trump's stated position 5.5% of the time.
-As of June 2022, Craig had voted in line with Joe Biden's stated position 100% of the time.
+In the 117th Congress, she voted in line with Joe Biden's stated position 100% of the time.
+Craig broke more frequently with the Biden administration in 2023, voting in line with the president's positions 70.6% of the time, the fourth-lowest rate of any House member in the Democratic caucus.

 On February 25, 2022, Craig introduced the Affordable Insulin Now Act, a bill intended to cap out-of-pocket insulin prices at $35 per month.
 The bill passed the House.